nawrotlab/larvaworld/README.md

 `larvaworld-app`

+Then open http://localhost:5006 in your browser (if not automatically opened).

 ## GUI (deprecated)

 A user-friendly GUI allows easy importation, inspection and analysis of data, model, life-history and environment configuration, visualization and data-acquisition setup and control over simulations, essays and batch-runs.
 Videos and tutorials are also available.
 In principle the user shouldn't have to mess with the code at all.